 "Resolved.
-That we cheerfully extend to the said Sons of Union Veterans of the Civil War a cordial welcome as an allied society of the Grand Army of the Republic and we bid this Organization of our Sons Godspeed in the noble work to which it is consecrated, and recommend all Departments, Posts, and Comrades of the Grand Army of the Republic to accept their services on all occasions when it is proper so to do, to the end that it may increase and prosper and teach to future generations of our Nation the principles of fraternity, charity and loyalty."
+That we cheerfully extend to the said Sons of Union Veteraus of the Civil War a cordial welcome as an allied society of the Grand Army of the Republic and we bid this Organization of our Sons Godspeed in the noble work to which it is consecrated, and recommend all Departments, Posts, and Comrades of the Grand Army of the Republic to accept their services on all occasions when it is proner so to do, to the end that it may increase and prosper and teach ity and loyalty."